The power of getting stuff done

-Then, in late August our editor got up from his desk, rolled the poster back into its base and moved it.
+Then, in the autumn our editor got up from his desk, rolled the poster back into its base and moved it.
 Our faces were lit by glorious sunshine.

 Months of moaning was banished, and it only took a minute or two.

 It made me think of all the small jobs I’d been putting off.
 Jobs which would most likely take only minutes to complete: